James Ussher: Primate of All Ireland

 In 1633, Ussher had supported the appointment of Archbishop Laud as Chancellor of the University of Dublin.
 He had hoped that Laud would help to impose order on what was, Ussher accepted, a somewhat mismanaged institution.
-Laud did that, rewriting the charter and statutes to limit the authority of the fellows, and ensure that the appointment of the provost was under royal control.
-In 1634, he imposed on the college an Arminian provost, William Chappell, whose theological views, and peremptory style of government, were antithetical to everything for which Ussher stood.
+Laud did that, rewriting the charter and statutes to limit the authority of the fellows and ensure that the appointment of the provost was under royal control.
+In 1634, he imposed on the college an Arminian provost, William Chappell, whose theological views and peremptory style of government were antithetical to everything for which Ussher stood.
 By 1635, it was apparent that Ussher had lost de facto control of the church to John Bramhall, Bishop of Derry, in everyday matters and to Laud in matters of policy.

 William M. Abbott, Associate Professor of History at Fairfield University, argues that he was an effective and politically important bishop and archbishop.
 The Oxford Dictionary of National Biography notes that he was reactive and sought conciliation rather than confrontation.
 The story that he successfully opposed attempts to reintroduce the Irish language for use in church services by William Bedell, the Bishop of Kilmore, has been refuted.

 Ussher certainly preferred to be a scholar when he could be.
-He engaged in extensive disputations with Roman Catholic theologians, and even as a student he challenged a Jesuit relative, Henry Fitzsimon (Ussher's mother was Catholic), to dispute publicly the identification of the Pope with the Antichrist.
-Ussher had an obsession with "Jesuits disguised as" Covenanters in Scotland, highwaymen when he was robbed, non-conformists in England, it was a remarkable list.
+He engaged in extensive disputations with Roman Catholic theologians, and even as a student, he challenged a Jesuit relative, Henry Fitzsimon (Ussher's mother was Catholic), to dispute the identification of the Pope publicly with the Antichrist.
+Ussher had an obsession with "Jesuits disguised as" Covenanters in Scotland, highwaymen when he was robbed, non-conformists in England; it was a remarkable list.

 The title page of "Immanuel, or the Mystery of the Incarnation of the Son of God," authored in 1643.

 However, Ussher also wrote extensively on theology, patristics and ecclesiastical history, and these subjects gradually displaced his anti-Catholic work.
 After Convocation in 1634, Ussher left Dublin for his episcopal residence at Drogheda, where he concentrated on his archdiocese and his research.
 In 1631, he produced a new edition of a work first published in 1622, his "Discourse on the Religion Anciently Professed by the Irish", a ground-breaking study of the early Irish church, which sought to demonstrate how it differed from Rome and was, instead, much closer to the later Protestant church.
 This was to prove highly influential, establishing the idea that the Church of Ireland was the true successor of the early Celtic church.

-In 1639, he published the most substantial history of Christianity in Britain to that date, Britannicarum ecclesiarum antiquitates – the antiquities of the British churches.
-It was an astonishing achievement in one respect – in gathering together so many previously unpublished manuscript sources.
+In 1639, he published the most substantial history of Christianity in Britain to that date, Britannicarum ecclesiarum antiquitates – the antiquities of the British churches, in which he gathered together many previously unpublished manuscript sources.
 Ussher was very reluctant to arrive at firm judgements as to the sources' authenticity – hence his devotion of a whole chapter to the imaginative but invented stories of King Lucius and the creation of a Christian episcopate in Britain.